South Korea Postpones Football Season Over Virus: K-league - UrduPoint

 South Korea Postpones Football Season Over Virus: K-league

-South Korea's K-league on Monday postponed the start of the new football season in the face of the growing novel coronavirus outbreak in the country
+South Korea's K-league on Monday postponed the start of the new football season scheduled for this weekend in the face of the growing novel coronavirus outbreak in the country

 "The K-league has decided to temporarily postpone the start of the 2020 K-league season until the spread of the COVID-19 outbreak eases," it said in a statement.